TheBrenny/scetch/readme.md

 - Usage: `[[ variableName ]]` ~~or `[[ object.value ]]`~~ TODO
 - Regex: `/\[\[(?!.*=) *(.+?) *\]\]/gi`

-Variables are inserted within the scetch engine by swapping the placeholder with the variable passed from the express route. ~~What you'll notice is that you can also use dot notation for objects!
-This allows for extra complexity which you might not get from another templating engine!~~
+Variables are inserted within the scetch engine by swapping the placeholder with the variable passed from the express route.
+What you'll notice is that you can also use dot notation for objects!
+Depth for dot notation is relatively shallow, and it's probably best that you stray from it when using loops - this is what caused my hair to fall out last night!
+Otherwise, I guess it works well -- I haven't really tested it too hard... ~~This allows for extra complexity which you might not get from another templating engine!~~

 ### Partials